YmagynSAS/ApiBoostrap/README.md

 Configuration
 --------------

-Configure api.json by setting "baseUrl" and "deploy_url" according to your configuration.
+Configure api.json by setting "baseUrl" and "deployUrl" according to your configuration.

 ```json
 {